 The Holy Family Surgery Center (HFSC) is a permanent, modern, clean, and fully-equipped facility modeled off U.S. ambulatory surgical centers.
 It has 3 operating rooms, 7 clinic/overnight bays, and dental and eye clinics.
 Watch this video for a view inside the center.
 Dr. Merlin Antúnez, HFSC's Medical Director, performs orthopedic surgeries year-round with the support of over 20 local staff.
-Carlos Claros is HFSC's Administrative Director.
+Ernesto Galo is the clinic manager.

-A typical OR team at HFSC includes one surgical tech and one circulating nurse.
-Teams may include other mission volunteers and/or our local staff.
+A typical OR team at HFSC includes one surgical tech, one circulating nurse, and an anesthesia provider.
+You are welcome to bring your PA, MA, resident, or recruit your own OR team, especially if you prefer additional surgical assists.
+Your team may include other mission volunteers and/or our local staff.
 Local anesthesia techs are not trained to perform regional blocks.
 For this reason, we will recruit at least one U.S. anesthesiologist whenever possible.
-Honduran interpreters provide English- Spanish interpretation, as well as guidance on local culture and context.
+Honduran interpreters provide English-Spanish interpretation, as well as guidance on local culture and context.